dadrian/dadrian.io/content/blog/posts/trunk-based-development-with-git.md

 ## Review

 Branches should be reviewed before merging.
-Nametag does not yet have a concept of code owners, so use your own discretion when selecting a reviewer.
 Unless explicitly noted in the PR description, approval from a single reviewer is sufficient to merge.
+If the code has an OWNERS file, you must request review from the owner.
 Approval is indicated using the "approve" button on Github.

 ### LGTM % Approvals